dbrandman/Supersocket/README.md

 Supersocket has a [SWIG-generated](http://www.swig.org/) Python module.
 To build this module, check out the README in the 'SWIG/' directory of this repo.

+## Building Matlab library

+Supersocket has a Matlab module.
+Check out the make.m file.
+The mex files essentially wrap the C commands.